KishorJena/react-snackbars-stack/README.md

 ```

 ## Usage

-#### Option 1: Direct use
+### Option 1: Direct Use

 Import the `SnackbarProvider` and wrap your application with it.
-Use the `useSnackbar` hook to show snackbars.
+Use the `enqueueSnackbar` method to show snackbars.

-> **🚀 Important Note:** You don't need to wrap your entire application with the SnackbarProvider context.
-You can use it directly in any component by placing it inside the render method, such as the return statement in a function component or the render method in a class component
+> **🚀 Important Note:** You don't need to wrap your entire application with the `SnackbarProvider` context.
+You can use it directly in any component by placing it inside the render method, such as the return statement in a function component or the render method in a class component.

 ```jsx
 import React from 'react';
 import { SnackbarProvider, enqueueSnackbar } from 'react-snackbars-stack';

 function App() {
   const handleClick = () => {
     enqueueSnackbar({
       message: 'This is a snackbar message!',